Book of Wisdom: Composition

-The Wisdom of Solomon was written in Greek, in Alexandria (Egypt), in the late 1st century BCE or early 1st century CE.
-The author's prime literary source was the Septuagint, in particular the Wisdom literature and the Book of Isaiah, and he was familiar with late Jewish works as the Book of Enoch and with Greek philosophical literature.
-It is uncertain whether the book has a single author or comes from a school of writers, but recent scholarship has favoured regarding it as a unified work.
-In either case its blend of Greek and Jewish features suggests a learned Hellenistic background, and despite the address to the "rulers of the world" the actual audience was probably members of the author's own community who were tempted to give up their Jewishness in the face of the temptations of Greek culture and the hostile conditions facing Jews in the Greek world.
+It is uncertain whether the book has a single author or comes from a school of writers: it is said to be "written by the friends of Solomon in his honour" in the Muratorian fragment, but more recent scholarship has favoured regarding it as a unified work.
+In either case, its blend of Greek and Jewish features suggests a learned Hellenistic background.
+The authors' primary literary source was the Septuagint, in particular the Wisdom literature and the Book of Isaiah, and he or they were familiar with late Jewish works such as the Book of Enoch, and with Greek philosophical literature.
+Despite the address to the "rulers of the world", the actual audience was probably members of the authors' own community who were tempted to give up their Jewishness in the face of the temptations of Greek culture and the hostile conditions facing Jews in the Greek world.